 6 more places worth exploring “close” to the White Mountains:

-- Ausable Chasm (It’s a beautiful gorge located near a water dam).
+- Ausable Chasm (It’s a beautiful gorge 150 miles north west of the White Mountains).

-- Smuggler’s Notch State Park (This is in Vermont and we visited it while on our way to the White Mountains).
+- Smuggler’s Notch State Park (It’s in Vermont and is about 50 miles from the White Mountains).

-- Green Mountains National Forest (2 hours away from the White Mountains).
+- Green Mountains National Forest (It’s beautiful and is 2 hours away from the White Mountains).

 - And finally Gulf Hagas which is actually north east of the White Mountains and is in Baxter State Park.